 Review: Standard Chartered Visa Infinite Card

 Here’s The MileLion’s review of the Standard Chartered Visa Infinite, which not too long ago was destined for the scrap heap of history.
-Marketing was discontinued, applications were closed, and rumours said that the X Card would now become the bank’s flagship offering.
+Rumours said that the X Card would soon become the bank’s flagship offering, and sure enough, marketing was discontinued, applications were closed, and the card scrubbed from the internet.

 -dramatic pause-

 Well, we all know how that turned out.
-Barely one year later, applications reopened and the Standard Chartered Visa Infinite slid back into the portfolio like nothing ever happened.
+Barely one year later, applications reopened and the StanChart Visa Infinite slid back into the portfolio like nothing ever happened.
 And, in a stroke of delicious irony, it was the X Card which got sent to the junk pile instead.

-Here’s the thing though: the Standard Chartered Visa Infinite may have won the internal battle for card supreme, but on the industry level, it’s far from a winner.
+But even though the StanChart Visa Infinite may have won the internal battle, on the industry level, it’s far from a winner.

 Standard Chartered Visa Infinite